Master of Engineering in Bioinstrumentation

 Graduate Degree Programs

-The Department of Bioengineering offers studies leading to the Master of Engineering in Bioinstrumentation.
+The Department of Bioengineering offers studies leading to the Master of Engineering (M.Eng.) in Bioinstrumentation.
+The program is offered both on-campus and online.
 For more information, visit bioinstrumentation.illinois.edu.

 For the M.Eng. program, applicants should have an undergraduate engineering degree or must have taken engineering-related coursework.
 Applicants should have a minimum grade point average of 3.00 (A = 4.00) or equivalent for the last two years of undergraduate study.
 Applicants should show evidence of strong quantitative skills and of serious interest in the life sciences.
-In addition, applicants must submit results from the Graduate Record Examination (GRE) general test.
+In addition, applicants with less than two years of work experience must submit results from the Graduate Record Examination (GRE) general test.
 Students in the program are not expected to continue in and do not have automatic admission to the Ph.D. program in any engineering department.